GSA/training-pathway-data-practitioner/specialization-data-visualization/README.md

   2. For python track: matplotlib and seaborn
-  Can get examples from the Google machine
-  Would need a volunteer for the Oct 20 event
+  Lots of good stuff [here.](https://github.com/ukgovdatascience/Python-for-Analysts) Would need a volunteer to be able to teach this for the Oct 20 event

 Course instruction will be instructor-led and hands-on with delivery conducted both in-person, as well as virtual.

-Pre-req: Programming in R
+Pre-req: Programming in R or Python